 The USDA has clarified that when considering food service containers, reusable items should be the first choice.
 However, if disposable food service containers are necessary, biobased products are great options as they are often made from agricultural materials such as cellulose, fiber crops like hemp and flax, bamboo and other grasses, agricultural waste such as bagasse or rice straw, starches and lactic acid.
 According to the USDA, biobased food service products are generally compostable, recyclable and biodegradable.

 Miami-based Beta Analytic provides fast high-quality ASTM D6866 biobased testing in accordance with the USDA BioPreferred Voluntary Labeling Program.
-The ISO/IEC 17025:2005-accredited lab reports results in 5-7 business days.
-A priority service is available for results required in 4 business days or less.

 In 2004 Beta Analytic joined the American Society for Testing Materials (ASTM) as co-author of ASTM D6866 for biobased content analysis.
 Beta Analytic is not affiliated with ASTM or the USDA BioPreferred Program.
 All inquiries about the program should be sent to the USDA.
 The lab welcomes inquiries on how to submit samples for testing as part of the Biopreferred Voluntary Labeling Program.
 For inquiries, please contact the lab.